kubernetes/website/content/en/docs/concepts/configuration/secret.md

 A `kubernetes.io/service-account-token` type of Secret is used to store a token that identifies a service account.
 When using this Secret type, you need to ensure that the `kubernetes.io/service-account.name` annotation is set to an existing service account name.
-An Kubernetes controller fills in some other fields such as the `kubernetes.io/service-account.uid` annotation and the `token` key in the `data` field set to actual token content.
+A Kubernetes controller fills in some other fields such as the `kubernetes.io/service-account.uid` annotation and the `token` key in the `data` field set to actual token content.